Territory optimization - Sell more & spend less

 Why do I need a sales optimization tool?

-eSpatial's Territory Optimizer in action
+eSpatial's Territory Optimization in action

 Creating a sales territory plan from scratch

-When creating a sales plan, sometimes you'll have to build a new set of territories.
-To get started, login to eSpatial.
-If you don't have an account, you can sign up for a free seven-day trial.
+When creating a manual sales alignment, sometimes you'll have to build a new set of territories.
+To get started, log in to eSpatial.
+You can sign up for a free 14-day trial if you don't have an account.
+Once in eSpatial, click the "Territories" tab at the top of the screen to navigate to Territory Manager.

 Once you've hit complete, eSpatial will create a draft set of optimized territories.
 From here, you can customize them so they fit your sales strategy.
+For detailed instructions, visit our how-to guide.

 Ongoing sales territory management